marph91/jimmy/docs/formats/anki.md

 ## Known Limitations

 - Nested decks are not tested and most likely not working.
 - HTML formatting is lost.
-It's too complext to cover all HTML templates properly.
+It's too complex to cover all HTML templates properly.